Iris setosa: Conservation

-In 2014, two variants of I. setosa, vars. hondoensis and nasuensis, were listed as critically threatened in Japan.
+In 2014, two varieties of Iris setosa—hondoensis and nasuensis—were listed as critically threatened in Japan.

 Cultivation

 Iris setosa can adapt to various conditions, except heavy clay soils that dry out in summer.
-It prefers to grow in moist or wet soils and can tolerate bog conditions, especially during the growing season, when it needs a lot of moisture, and dislikes soils containing lime.
-It prefers to grow in partial shade, as full sun risks drought conditions.
+The species prefers to grow in moist or wet soils; in addition, it can tolerate bog conditions, especially during the growing season, when it needs much moisture.
+The species dislikes soils containing lime.
+It prefers to grow in partial shade, because full sun risks drought conditions.

-It is also suited to sunny portions of woodland gardens or bog gardens.
-Iris setosa is suitable to be grown in the front of a border.
+The species is also suited to sunny portions of woodland gardens or bog gardens.
+It is suitable for growing in front of a border.
 Miniature versions are also suitable for rock gardens or sinks.

-Similar to other rhizomatous irises, the rhizome should be planted with the top of the rhizome uncovered with soil.
-If covered or planted too deep, it risks rotting.
+As with other rhizomatous irises, the rhizome of Iris setosa should be planted with the top of the rhizome not covered by soil.
+If covered or planted too deep, the rhizome risks rotting.

-In mild temperate areas, the leaves are evergreen and can survive the winter.
-However, if the leaves are trimmed before the winter to reduce wind rockage and root disturbance, new leaves will emerge in spring.
+In mild temperate areas, the plant's leaves are evergreen and can survive a winter.
+However, if the leaves are trimmed before winter to reduce wind interference and root disturbance, new leaves will emerge in the spring.

 Some authors have suggested that irises are deer-proof.
-This is thought to be incorrect - the case may be that the leaves simply grow back when eaten by deer.
+This is thought to be incorrect—it may be that leaves simply grow back after being eaten by deer.

-Aphids Macrosiphum euphorbiae and Myzus ornathus can be found on the plant.
+Aphids Macrosiphum euphorbiae and Myzus ornatus can be found on the plant.